datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast03-Raster-Calculations-In-R.md

 2. using the `overlay()` function.

 ##Raster Math & Canopy Height Models
-First, we'll learn the intuitive process of subtracting layers to create and plot a CHM.
-In the geospatial world we often call this *raster math*.
+We can perform raster calculations by simply subtracting (or adding, multiplying, etc) two rasters.
+In the geospatial world, we often call this *raster math*.

 Once the data are loaded, we can perform mathametical operations on them.
 For instance, we can subtract the DTM from the DSM to create a Canopy Height